achirasarker/achirasarker/README.md

 - ⚡ Fun fact: ...
 -->

-I am a mechatronics engineering student at the University of Waterloo!
-I enjoy a good challenge and solving problems through code.
-When I'm not scratching my head at my desk trying to implement a new feature in my code or fixing a bug, I am usually drawing or playing chess.
-I am passionate about learning, empowering young females in tech, and humanitarian work.
+I am a mechatronics engineering student at the University of Waterloo.
+I am passionate about learning, empowering young females in tech, and entrepreneurship.
+In my free time, you'll often find me watching DIY videos, playing chess, or tinkering with code.
 Feel free to get in touch!

 ### 🌱 Currently Learning
 • App Development with Swift. <br>
-• Fullstack web development with JS.
+• Fullstack web development with JS and PHP.

 ### 💬 Get In Touch
 • <a href="https://www.linkedin.com/in/achirasarker/">LinkedIn</a> <br>